Historic old Jeddah awaits life-saving restoration

 The seventh-century historic district, with its mud and coral town houses adorned with ornate wooden balconies, holds the only remnants of the traditional architecture of the Hijaz, as the western Arabian Peninsula is known.

-But while Jeddah is building the world’s tallest tower as part of a modernization drive, efforts to preserve its oldest area are faltering.
+But while Jeddah is building the world’s tallest tower as part of a modernisation drive, efforts to preserve its oldest area are faltering.

 “Every time I walk and see these houses it hurts,” said Abir AbuSulayman, who lives in the modern part of Jeddah but lobbies for the restoration of the old city.